THE BEST CYCLING KIT FOR PERFORMANCE AND VALUE

 As the summer has moved along, I’m finding it harder to resist.
 Saving is for savers and these Assos S9 should be ridden every chance I get.

-If you aren’t a saver either and can afford them, you can click on these links to find and order them at my top-ranked store Competitive Cyclist and to Know’s Shop for the best prices from other stores I recommend.
+If you aren’t a saver either and can afford them, you can click on these links to find and order them at one of my top-ranked stores Competitive Cyclist and other recommended stores JensonUSA, Chain Reaction Cycles, Wiggle.

 As for Assos’ short sleeve jerseys, I’d never really been into them before.
 Unlike their black bib shorts, their “SS” jerseys seemed a bit showy with the Assos logo and branding being central to the look.
 At the very same time the black-out “stealth” look was dominating bikes and wheels and other gear it seemed Assos was reviving some kind of 1980s loud logo fashion styling.